 FanDuel Promo Code Delivers $300 Bonus for NFL Conference Championships

-The NFL Conference Championships feature two thrilling matchups this weekend, and new users can capitalize with a FanDuel promo code offer.
+The NFL Conference Championships feature two compelling matchups this weekend, and new users can capitalize with a FanDuel promo code offer.
 New customers can bet $5 and receive $300 in bonus bets if their wager wins on either the AFC or NFC Championship games.
-With compelling storylines in both contests and attractive sportsbook promos available, Thursday, Jan.
-22 presents an ideal opportunity to join FanDuel Sportsbook.
+This promotion provides an excellent opportunity to engage with sportsbook promos while watching the Patriots face the Broncos and the Seahawks host the Rams on Saturday, Jan.
+24.

 How the FanDuel promo code offer works for conference championship betting

-This welcome bonus requires no FanDuel promo code to activate, making it simple for new users to claim.
-After registering and depositing a minimum of $5, place your first $5 wager on any available market, including the Patriots-Broncos AFC Championship or Seahawks-Rams NFC Championship.
-If your initial bet wins, FanDuel awards $300 in bonus bets within 72 hours.
+The FanDuel promo code welcome bonus requires no promotional code for new users to claim this substantial offer.
+After registering and making a minimum $5 deposit, bettors place their initial $5 wager on any available market, including the AFC Championship between New England and Denver or the NFC Championship featuring Seattle and Los Angeles.
+If the qualifying bet wins, FanDuel awards $300 in bonus bets within 72 hours of settlement.

-• New users must register through links on this page and download the FanDuel Sportsbook app.
+• New customers must register through qualifying links and download the FanDuel Sportsbook app.

 • Bonus funds expire seven days after issuance.

 For example, if you bet $5 on the Patriots to cover the spread against Denver and they succeed, you receive your original winnings plus $300 in bonus bets.
-However, if New England fails to cover, you only lose your initial $5 stake.
-When using bonus bets on future wagers, winning a $300 bonus bet at +100 odds returns $300 in withdrawable cash, not $600.
+However, if New England fails to cover, you only lose your initial $5 stake without receiving the bonus.
+The bonus bets can then be used on future markets, such as Super Bowl LX betting when the championship matchup is determined.

 This FanDuel promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.